DylanMoss1/Cambridge-CS-Application-Guide/content/College/index.md

     - Main / Off-site
         - Most colleges do not offer all three years on the main site.
         - Colleges usually own off-site accommodation (typically with its own community, common rooms, etc.).
-        - How far are the off-site accomodations from the main site?
+        - How far are the off-site accommodations from the main site?
         - Some people prefer off-site accommodations due to their more modern rooms and tight-knit community.
 However, you may have to travel back to the college for events, cafeteria, etc.
 - **Events**
     - Formals
         - Formals are black tie 3-course dinners run by colleges (usually at a highly subsidised cost).
-        - How regularly are formals held (colleges typically run between 1–7 formals a week, but you will usually only attend 1–3 formals a term).
+        - How regularly are formals held (colleges typically run between 1-7 formals a week, but you will usually only attend 1-3 formals a term).
         - Does your college host themed formals (e.g. Christmas / Halloween formals).
         - How many guests can you invite to formals, can you invite non-Cambridge guests?
         - What room are formals held in (if its an old hall, this can add to the experience).